kat-er-ina/gemss/data/README.md

 - **File type:** CSV (.csv)
 - **Target types:** Binary classification (0/1) or continuous regression
 - **Features:** Numerical values (continuous or discrete)
-- **Missing values:** Basic `dropna` handling can be done in the notebook, otherwise implement separately
+- **Missing values:** The algorithm handles natively handles missing values.
+It only requires the response vector to be complete, which can be achieved by using a NA-dropping parameter during preprocessing.

 ## Tips

 - **File size:** GEMSS works well with high-dimensional data (more features than samples)
 - **Feature names:** Use descriptive names for better results interpretation
 - **Target encoding:** Binary targets should use 0/1 encoding
-- **Backup:** Keep a backup of your original data before any preprocessing

 ## Troubleshooting

 **Common issues:**
 - **File not found:** Make sure your CSV file is in this `data/` directory
 - **Column names:** Ensure `index_column_name` and `label_column_name` match your CSV headers exactly
-- **Data types:** Features should be numerical; categorical variables need encoding first
+- **Data types:** Features should be numerical; other variables need encoding first.

 For more details, see the main [README.md](../README.md) and follow the `demo.ipynb` and `explore_unknown_dataset.ipynb` notebooks.